Seq 2021.1 is an in-place update, highly compatible with previous Seq versions.

 If you encounter any problems...

-Upgrades to 2020.4 are expected to be smooth and seamless.
-If you do encounter any problems during or after the upgrade, avoid a downgrade if possible.
-Contact the Seq Support Team and let us know what's gone wrong, and we'll have you back up and running in a flash.
+Seq upgrades are expected to be smooth and seamless.
+If you do encounter any problems during or after the upgrade, avoid a downgrade if possible: contact the Seq Support Team and let us know what's gone wrong, and we'll have you back up and running in a flash.